abelsonlive/hiR/updateGuide.md

         x + y
     }
     ```
 3. Save each of your functions in the "R" subdirectory with a ".R" file extension, e.g. "add.R"
 4. Run the following commands in the pacakge's parent directory to build your NAMESPACE, DESCRIPTION, and man files.
     ```
     library("roxygen2")
     path_to_package_dir <- "hiR"
     roxygenise(path_to_package_dir)
     ```

-5. Open the "DESCRIPTION" file and make sure it follows this template:
+5. Open the "DESCRIPTION" file and make sure it follows this template.
+Be careful to include all dependencies.
     ```
     Package: hiR
     Title: Harmony Institute's toolkit for R